Best Claude Code Session Manager 2026 (5 Tools Compared)

-Once you’re running more than a couple of Claude Code or Codex sessions in parallel, the hard part isn’t the coding — it’s knowing what is still running, what needs input, and what changed.
+A good Claude Code session manager, or Codex session manager, is the thing that stops you from losing track of your AI agents.
+Once you’re running more than a couple of sessions in parallel, the hard part isn’t the coding.
+It’s knowing what is still running, what needs input, and what changed.
 The native CLIs give you resume commands and thread persistence, but they don’t give you a dashboard, a kanban board, or a way to review file changes across sessions without opening each one.

-A handful of tools now try to solve this.
-I went through official docs, repos, and current product pages for each one (March 2026) and left out anything I couldn’t actually verify.
+Managing multi-agent sessions is a new category of tooling.
+A handful of session managers now try to solve it.
+I went through official docs, repos, and current product pages for each one (updated May 2026) and left out anything I couldn’t actually verify.

 A useful session manager does more than help you reopen a transcript.